 Of course, mediation and collaborative divorce are not the same processes.
 It is important for parties to understand the differences between these two processes if they are going to choose between them.

 Mediation and collaborative divorce are not the same process.
-It is extremely important for parties to understand the differences between these two processes if they’re going to make a decision between the two.
-In divorce and family mediation, parties meet with a mediatory (without an attorney) to try and resolve the dispute.
-Usually a resolution cannot be reached in just one session, so multiple sessions are needed.
-The mediator’s main job is so facilitate a discussion between the two parties so they can each reach a resolution to the dispute.
+Parties need to understand the differences between these two processes if they’re going to decide between the two.
+In divorce and family mediation, parties meet with a mediator (without an attorney) to try and resolve the dispute.
+Usually, a resolution cannot be reached in just one session, so multiple sessions are needed.
+The mediator’s main job is to facilitate a discussion between the two parties so they can each resolve the dispute.

 A divorce coach assists each spouse manage the emotional strain of changing relationships while focusing on goals for the present and future.
 A financial neutral helps the parties identify options and alternatives by reviewing the financial aspects of the case.
 A child custody professional helps the parties create custody schedules to fit the specific needs of the family.

-Further, unlike mediation, if the parties are able to reach a resolution in the collaborative process, the attorneys for husband and wife can file the divorce and complete the process in court.
+Further, unlike mediation, if the parties can resolve the collaborative process, the attorneys for husband and wife can file the divorce and complete the process in court.
 This is distinctively different from mediation in most instances where the attorney who completes the process is not part of the mediation sessions.